Medically Reviewed By

 Stage 2 Lung Cancer Treatment

-People with lung cancer need treatment to slow the growth of the cancer or even kill the disease.
-Stage 2 lung cancer is still localized and in the early stages to be treated with aggressive options such as surgery.
-Other treatment options include therapies such as chemotherapy or immunotherapy.
+Treatment options for stage 2 lung cancer are often needed to slow the growth of the cancer or shrink tumors.
+This stage lung cancer is typically still localized to the lung and early stage lung cancer can be treated with aggressive options such as surgery.
+Other treatment options include chemotherapy or immunotherapy.

-There are multiple types of surgery for lung cancer.
+There are multiple surgical options for lung cancer.
 Since stage 2 is more advanced than stage 1, a wedge resection might not remove enough lung tissue to get rid of the tumors.
-A wedge resection involves removing a wedge-shaped amount of tissue from the diseased lung.
+A wedge resection involves removing a wedge-shaped amount of tissue from the affected lung.

-The other surgeries for lung cancer are: pneumonectomy; lobectomy; and segmentectomy.
-A pneumonectomy removes the entire lung.
-This surgery will ensure the entire tumor and other exterior cells are gone, but it leaves the patient with only one lung.
-Some people are not healthy enough to live comfortably or for long with just one lung.
-It affects breathing.
+The other surgeries for lung cancer include: pneumonectomy; lobectomy; and segmentectomy.
+A pneumonectomy removes the whole lung containing cancer.
+This surgery will ensure the entire tumor and other diseased lung tissue is removed, but it leaves the patient with one remaining lung.
+Some people who have stage 2 cancer may not be healthy enough to withstand this aggressive surgery or recover and live comfortably with only one lung.

-Lobectomy is removal of one or two of the lung lobes.
+Lobectomy is removal of one lobe of the lung.
 Each lung has multiple lobes.
 If the tumor is still in just one lobe – or two lobes on the right lung – then a lobectomy is possible.
 A segmentectomy is removal of a segment of the lobes.
 Each lobe has 2-5 segments.
-In stage 2, a segmentectomy is usually not aggressive enough to help the patient long-term.
+In stage 2, a segmentectomy is usually not aggressive enough for the cancer to be removed and help the patient long-term.

 Stage 2 lung cancer can be treated with chemotherapy, immunotherapy or radiation therapy.
-Since the cancer is localized to the lung cavity, these therapies are best used before or after surgery.
+Since the cancer is localized to the lung tissue, these therapies are best used before or after surgery.

 Chemotherapy is usually given intravenously into the bloodstream.
 The intent is for chemotherapy to kill cancer cells but it also may injure healthy tissue.

-Radiation therapy sends radiation beams into the lung cavity.
-The beams can burn and damage cancer cells but it may damage healthy tissue.
+Radiation therapy sends radiation beams into the chest cavity.
+The beams can damage cancer cells but it also may damage healthy tissue.

 Immunotherapy is medication that helps the immune system fight cancer naturally.
 The U.S. Food and Drug Administration (FDA) has approved many immunotherapy drugs for lung cancer.
-The main ones are Opdivo (nivolumab), Imfinzi (durvalumab), Yervoy (ipilimumab) and Keytruda (pembrolizumab).
+They include Opdivo (nivolumab), Yervoy (ipilimumab), Keytruda (pembrolizumab) and Imfinzi (durvalumab).

 Immunotherapy is preferred by many patients and doctors because of fewer or less severe side effects compared to chemotherapy.
-Immunotherapy can cause discomfort but the drugs won’t harm healthy tissue.
-The therapies aim to block specific cancerous proteins that subdue the immune system.
-By blocking these proteins, the immune system kills lung cancer cells as they should.
+Immunotherapy may cause some side effects but the drugs do not harm healthy tissue cells.
+These unique therapies are used to block specific cancerous proteins that subdue the immune system.
+By blocking these proteins, the immune system kills any cancer cells that are identified.

 Doctor Match Program